ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing_integration.rst

 Quick Start
 ===========

-It is highly recommended that you install and activate the ``argcomplete`` python package.
+It is highly recommended that you install and activate the ``argcomplete`` Python package.
 It provides tab completion in ``bash`` for the ``ansible-test`` test runner.

 Configuration